mjec/hledger-lsp/README.md

 Most validation settings default to `true` and can be individually disabled:

 - `validation.balance` (default: true): Verify transactions balance to zero per commodity
 - `validation.missingAmounts` (default: true): Ensure at most one posting per transaction omits an amount
 - `validation.undeclaredAccounts` (default: true): Warn about accounts used but not declared
 - `validation.undeclaredPayees` (default: **false**): Warn about payees used but not declared
 - `validation.undeclaredCommodities` (default: true): Warn about commodities used but not declared
-- `validation.undeclaredTags` (default: true): Warn about tags used but not declared
+- `validation.undeclaredTags` (default: **false**): Warn about tags used but not declared
 - `validation.dateOrdering` (default: true): Detect transactions with dates out of chronological order
 - `validation.balanceAssertions` (default: true): Verify balance assertions match calculated balances
-- `validation.emptyTransactions` (default: true): Require at least 2 postings per transaction
+- `validation.emptyTransactions` (default: true): Require at least 2 postings
+per transaction
-- `validation.invalidDates` (default: true): Check for invalid dates (e.g., February 30, month 13)
+- `validation.invalidDates` (default: true): Check for invalid dates (e.g.,
+February 30, month 13)
 - `validation.futureDates` (default: true): Warn about future-dated transactions
 - `validation.emptyDescriptions` (default: true): Warn about transactions with no description
 - `validation.includeFiles` (default: true): Detect missing include files
 - `validation.circularIncludes` (default: true): Detect circular include dependencies
-- `validation.markAllUndeclaredInstances` (default: **true**): Mark all instances of undeclared resources with diagnostics, not just the first occurrence
+- `validation.markAllUndeclaredInstances` (default: true): Mark all
+instances of undeclared resources with diagnostics, not just the first occurrence

 ### Severity Settings